Update · June 2026

 $0

-The mechanism Ellison has used to satisfy that requirement is precisely the conduct that generated the PPOs in the first place.
-Lindke engages in provocative contact with targets.
+Under Lindke v.
+Freed, a plaintiff challenging state action must demonstrate specific, ongoing constitutional violations to keep a federal case alive.
+The mechanism Ellison has used to satisfy that requirement is precisely the conduct that generated the PPOs.
+Lindke engages in provocative contact.
 Targets obtain PPOs.
 Ellison files those PPOs in the federal docket as recurrence evidence.
-The federal case survives mootness challenge.
+The case survives mootness.
 The cycle begins again.

 Institutional Forensics Finding